 We are so pleased you want to grow your own elderberry bushes from cuttings.

 Choose from our 20+ varieties, all grown at our farm in Salmon Arm, British Columbia.
-Contact us for custom orders.
+Read "how to grow" tab for tips!

 Sambucus canadensis (aka Sambucus nigra. ssp canadensis) -Native to Canada/US

 Bob Gordon is one of the best for flavour and high brix (sweetness).
 It ranked as the heaviest producer in trials at the university of Missouri.
 Identified and collected from the wild by Robert Gordon, Charlotte Cooper, and Andrew Thomas near Osceola, MO in 1999.
 Added bonus is the berry clusters hang decumbently which discourages birds from having an easy snack!
 Semi-determinate to determinate.